Hi! My name is Davis Land.

 In 2017, my friend Brie Ripley and I started Dear, a podcast wherein Brie and I write audio letters to one another.
 We did it to force oursleves to make something out of the ordinary on a regular basis.
 You should check it out.

 In the past I was a volunteer DJ and board operator at KEOS Community Radio.
-There I learned a lot about FCC regulations, as I programmed a lot of punk music on my show, and became intimately familiary with what exactly crosses the line.
+There I learned a lot about FCC regulations and, as I programmed a lot of punk music on my show, became intimately familiary with what exactly crosses the line.
+(Of course, I stayed inside of it.)

 I've gained a lot of different skills through all of that; here's an incomplete list: ProTools, the Adobe Creative Suite (namely Audition, Premiere, Illustrator, and Photoshop), how to do writing good, Microsoft Office, Slack, various CMS platforms, writing, filing public records requests, emailing (it’s a skill, trust me), being funny sometimes, Twitter (that’s also a skill I think), book binding, cooking, having a critical eye, driving in Boston, paying off a credit card, being a leader, the Do Not Disturb feature on my phone, tying shoes, high fiving, being a direct communicator, and a few more things.